dymmond/esmerald/docs/routing/router.md

     <sup>Default: `None`</sup>

-* **owner**: Who `owns` the router.
+* **parent**: Who `owns` the router.
 If not specified, the application automatically it assign it.
-The owner is usually a [router](./router.md) or an ASGIApp.
+The parent is usually a [router](./router.md) or an ASGIApp.
 E.g.: `WSGIMiddleware`, `Esmerald`, `StaticFiles`...

     <sup>Default: `/`</sup>